Beyond the mainframe: Transforming legacy insurance systems with agentic AI

 AI/works™, Thoughtworks' agentic development platform, led the modernization of the extended warranty workload by applying our engineering effectiveness approach to tackle this complex web of legacy languages.
 Using Code to Spec — a capability within AI/works™ — we reverse engineered the code and generated detailed functional specifications, iteratively validated with client-side subject matter experts.

-We also extended Code to Spec to support HLASM reverse engineering.
+We also extended Code to Spec to support HLASM reverse engineering, a capability that did not exist prior to this engagement.
 Finally, we used Claude Code for forward engineering to come up with microservices, which included forward engineering mainframe screens built with assembler, COBOL and DB2 to new services built on React, Java Spring Boot and Postgres as part of the same POC.

 From months to weeks: A blueprint for large-scale digital transformation

+- We delivered the project in just four weeks, compared to the originally planned eight weeks.

+- The solution achieved 80% accuracy in code comprehension, showing dramatically improved productivity over their previous manual efforts.

 The client was pleased with the accuracy, speed and overall engineering effectiveness of the automated process.
-The project paved the way for other successful assignments with Code to Spec, enabling the customer to solve problems with different systems.
+The project paved the way for other POCs, leading to the successful integration of the HLASM processing capability back into Code to Spec to be used for future customers.

-We completed the project in just four weeks, cutting the originally planned timeline of eight weeks in half.

-in code comprehension.
-The solution significantly boosted productivity, far surpassing the efficiency of their previous manual efforts.